Another Word For IN_PAIN

 mother

-Noun : A female parent, sometimes especially a human; a female who parents a child (which she has given birth to, adopted, or fostered).
+Noun : A female parent, especially of a human; a female who parents a child (which she has given birth to, adopted, or fostered).

 Noun : A female who has given birth to a baby; this person in relation to her child or children.